-Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors (See Part 4 KCSIE 2022)
+8. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors (See Part 4 KCSIE 2023)

 - 8.1.
-Allegations that may meet the harm threshold (KCSIE 2022 P85) We understand that a pupil may make an allegation against a member of staff. - 8.2.
+Allegations that may meet the harm threshold (KCSIE 2023 P87) We understand that a pupil may make an allegation against a member of staff. - 8.2.
 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Head Teacher. - 8.3.
-The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer 2020 Gemma Taylor 020 8461 7669/Mob: 07850 921 631; LADO@bromley.gov.uk
+The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer 2020 Gemma Taylor 020 8461 7669/Mob: 07850 921 631; LADO@bromley.gov.uk - 8.4.

-- 8.4.
 If the allegation made to a member of staff concerns the Head Teacher, the designated safeguarding lead should be informed who will immediately inform the Chair of Governors and they will then discuss the allegation with the Local Authority Designated Officer. - 8.5.
 The school will follow both the latest London Child Protection Procedure Guidance and Bromley's Safeguarding Children Boards' protocols for managing allegations.
 Circular 095/07, Safeguarding Children and Safer Recruitment in Education (Chapter 5) and the London Child Protection Procedures Part A, March 2017.
 See Appendix 1 of this policy for Allegations/Concerns against Staff or Volunteers Core Procedures Section 7. - 8.6.
 A clear and comprehensive summary of all allegations, follow-up and resolution, action taken and decisions reached, is kept in the confidential personnel file of the member of staff that the allegations is against.
-Any malicious allegations will not be stored in this way. - 8.7.
+Any malicious allegations will not be stored in this way.

+- 8.7.
 The Headteacher will refer cases where a person is dismissed or leaves due to risk/harm to a child to the Disclosure and Barring Service as required in Keeping Children Safe in Education. - 8.8.
-Whilst schools and colleges are not the employer of supply teachers, they should ensure that allegations are dealt with properly (KCSIE 2022).
-In no circumstances will CDS decide to cease to use a supply teacher due to safeguarding concerns without investigation and liaising with the LADO
+Whilst schools and colleges are not the employer of supply teachers, they should ensure that allegations are dealt with properly (KCSIE 2023).
+In no circumstances will CDS decide to cease to use a supply teacher due to safeguarding concerns without investigation and liaising with the LADO - 8.9.
+The school may receive an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children e.g. community groups, service that provides extra-curricular activities.
+As with any safeguarding allegation, the school will follow the same safeguarding policies and procedures, including informing the LADO if appropriate. - 8.10.
+If an allegation is made against a governor, the school will follow our own safeguarding procedure.
+If substantiated, we will follow our procedures to consider removing them from office.

-8.9.
-Concerns that do not meet the harm threshold (KCSIE 2022 P98)
+8.11.
+Concerns that do not meet the harm threshold (KCSIE 2023 P100)